-In the international stone market a large number of commercial varieties are recognized, whereby a steady increase is observable with progressive globalization.
+In the international stone market, a large number of commercial varieties are recognized, whereby a steady increase is observable with progressive globalization.
 For example, Börner and Hill (2007) collected 13,677 commercial varieties.
-This large number shows that a great variety of rocks are available on the open market that covers an immense spectrum of colors and decors.
+This large number shows that a great variety of rocks are available on the open market which covers an immense spectrum of colors and decors.
 The basic problem of this diversity is the arbitrary choice of a commercial or trade name.
 Therefore, the naming of the stone can result in a complete falsification of the stone's true designation.
 A good example is the well-known micritic limestone from Belgium, which uses the trade name of Belgian Granite.
-Sometimes identical stones are sold under different trade names.
-Börner and Hill (2007) have shown that the Granite G603 from China is listed on the international market with 67 synonymous terms, like
+Sometimes, identical stones are sold under different trade names.
+Börner and Hill (2007) have shown that the Granite G603 from China is listed on the international market with 67 synonymous terms, e.g. China Sardinia, Padang White, Silverstar, Palace Grey, etc. Some stone introduced internationally astounds with its aesthetic constancy over long periods of time, like the variety Balmoral, which looks the same today as it did before 1900.